,

 Monthly Board of Directors Meeting Schedule

 Board meetings of the Mashpee Environmental Coalition (MEC) are held via Zoom the second Thursday of each month (January to November) starting at 4:00pm unless otherwise noted.
-There is no meeting in December and the August 2024 meeting has been cancelled.
+There is no meeting in December.
 Please note that our Annual Meeting takes place the second Thursday in September at 4:00pm followed by the September board meeting.

 Earth Day 2024 Event – Textiles, Shredding, and Composting